azat-co/meanworks/problems/04-folder/readme.md

 We need to create a folder for our project, so everything can stay neat and well organized.

 Create a folder with the name is `ng-fullstack-new` in the meanworks folder, and navigate (cd) into it.
 This is where you'll put all of your project files.

-Create full stack MEAN project ng-fullstack-new with this command:
+Create full stack MEAN project ng-fullstack-new with this command (inside of the newly created folder):

 $ yo angular-fullstack ng-fullstack-new

-It's important to maintain your code in that folder because MEANWorks will look for your code in that folder.

-Run `$ $ADVENTURE_COMMAND verify` when you are ready to check the installation and version of MongoDB.

 BONUS points if you copy these script commands into your new package.json: